 There are several types of actual and potential emergency situations that might necessitate a building evacuation including fire, explosion, chemical spill, gas leak, terrorist threats, etc. The evacuation alarm is primarily intended for initiating a general evacuation during fire emergencies.
 During emergencies other than fire, the possibility that occupants could enter a danger area (e.g., chemical spill in exit path, potential explosion area, exposure to gunman, etc.) while exiting the building should be considered before initiating the evacuation alarm.
 In those instances where a general evacuation is not safe, the evacuation will have to be conducted room by room in buildings that do not have a public address system.

-It is the responsibility of faculty to notify students in each class of the need to identify themselves (in private, if desired) if they will need assistance during a building evacuation and to establish an evacuation plan for those identified.
+- It is the responsibility of instructors to notify students in each class of the need to identify themselves (in private, if desired) if they will need assistance during a building evacuation due to disability, and to establish an evacuation plan for those identified.
 Such evacuation plans may include the buddy system and the use of safe refuge areas—places relatively resistant to smoke and heat within a building (for example a sprinkler protected room or hallway, or a stairway landing) where an occupant could wait until help arrives to assist in an evacuation.
-If a safe refuge area is to be used, it is essential to assign, at the time of the emergency, a specific individual with the task of notifying emergency responders of the location of the waiting occupant.

 2.2 Building Fires

 - Initiate a building evacuation using the nearest alarm pull station.

 - Dial 911 to notify Public Safety and request fire department assistance.

 - If the fire is small and you have been trained in the use of portable fire extinguishers, you may attempt to extinguish the fire.